Test Case vs Test Scenario: What is the Difference?

 • Each test should have an explicit description.

-• Include necessary pre- and post-requisites.
+• Include necessary preconditions and postconditions.

 • Clearly state the desired outcome.